aarohidk/aarohidk.github.io/_portfolio/example copy 3.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Example
+  title: Machine Learning for Autism Diagnosis
-  subtitle: subtitle
+  subtitle: Carnegie Mellon University
   thumbnail: https://place-hold.it/400x300

 #what displays when the item is clicked:
-title: Title
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+title: Implementing Machine Learning for Autism Diagnosis
+subtitle: Carnegie Mellon University
 image: https://place-hold.it/400x300 #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text

 ---
-Use this area to describe your project. **Markdown** supported.
+Utilized Logistic Regression with cross-validation for data pre-processing and Artificial Neural Networks to determine the optimal algorithm for autism spectrum disorder classification based on model evaluation metrics.

 optional info list (delete if not using):

 {:.list-inline}
-- Date:
-- Client:
-- Category:
+- October 2022 – December 2022
+- Tools/Technologies/Skills: Python, Pandas, NumPy, SciKit Learn